 By Ryan Gilroy ‘19, Staff Writer

-LVC’s women’s hockey team proved their worth this past weekend and swept King’s College off the table.
-Saturday and Sunday proved to be victorious for the team, all while honoring their lone senior, forward Amy Templeman, on Sunday for senior day.
+LVC’s women’s hockey team proved its worth this past weekend and swept King’s College off the table.
+Saturday and Sunday proved to be victorious for the team, all while honoring the team’s lone senior, forward Amy Templeman, on Sunday for senior day.

 While King’s scored two goals in the third period, LVC persisted and scored a power play goal from forward Darby Seymour and later from Glass again with less than a minute left.
 Goaltender and co-captain Jill Moffatt stopped 34 of 36 saves for a .933 save percentage and sealed a 4-2 victory.

 “I prepare for every game the same way mentally and physically, but we all took it up a notch this weekend,” Glass said.
 “Being as our season is quickly coming to an end, we all went in with the thought that we were going to give it our all and leave it all on the ice.
 We knew that we were capable of beating Kings and wanted to take this opportunity to prove ourselves.”